opf/openproject/doc/development/create-openproject-plugin.md

   * then run `bundle install`.

-You **do not** need to modify the `package.json` of OpenProject core.
 Provided Ruby Bundler is aware of these plugins, Webpack (our node-based build pipeline) will bundle their assets.